crossprogramming/crossprogramming.github.io/_posts/2019-03-17-build-asp-net-core-app-using-azure-pipelines.md

 ### Use SonarLint

-What if you'd like to know whether you changes will pass the quality gate *before* committing them?
+What if you'd like to know whether your changes will pass the quality gate *before* committing them?
 Welcome, [SonarLint](https://www.sonarlint.org/)!
 This __free__ tool is installed in your favorite IDE and can be connected to your SonarCloud project.
 For instance, check [this page](https://www.sonarlint.org/visualstudio/) for the steps needed to integrate SonarLint with Visual Studio.

 ### Use SonarQube build breaker